concord-consortium/vortex/README.md

 If you make any changes to the `cordova-app` code you run `npm run build:cordova-app` in the project root, then run `npm run cordova -- prepare ios` and run again in Xcode to see the change.

+#### Cordova: Updating plugins and packages

+Cordova can be quite sticky with plugins and packages, and updates to which plugins you are using may not show up.
+To clean up the
+Cordova installation and start fresh (preserving project configuration settings for XCode etc.) run the following script:

+1. `cd src/cordova-wrapper`
+2. `./clean.sh`

+This will backup configuration, then remove all the Cordova target platforms, re-prepare each of them, and restore configuration.

 ### Notes